GoLangsam/kanren/doc.md

 func Once(g Goal) Goal
     Once is a goal that returns the first success of g, if any, and discards further results, if any.

+func OneOf(v V, symbols ...X) Goal
+    OneOf is a goal that returns v to be equal to one of the given symbols.

 type S = µ.S